 Definition of Points Spread Betting

-We define the point spread as the handicap that is set between two teams by the sportsbook to more evenly match two teams.
+We define the point spread as the handicap that is set between two teams by the sportsbook to evenly match two teams.

 The point spread removes the perceived gap in betting odds so that supporters of both sides have an equal chance of winning when placing a bet.
+Therefore, the odds on either team will be the same (or as close to being equal as is possible).

 Point Spread: Favorites and Underdogs